ElTheScreeps/Fifo/README.md

 FIFO (First in First out):

 !!!WARNING!!!
 This is not the final version of this code.
-There is a problem with signal full and empty!
+There is a problem with signals full and empty!

 ![FIFO Diragram](https://github.com/ElTheScreeps/FIFO/assets/115155585/37201b98-01a5-4a32-bf09-10e309b09222)